gtimelog/gtimelog/HACKING.rst

     $ python setup.py test

-When you're happy with the results, describe your change in ``NEWS.txt`` and commit ::
+When you're happy with the results, describe your change in ``NEWS.rst`` and commit ::

     $ bzr commit